Dr. Popaul: Production

 The film was the first movie from Belmondo's own production company, Cerito Films.

 Reception

 At the time of its release, it was the biggest hit of Chabrol's career.
+It grossed $2 million in its first month of release in France.
 However it was not released in Britain until 1976, where it was titled Scoundrel in White.
 It was not released in the US until 1981, where it had the title High Heels.